mcmicruz/mcmicruz/README.md

 🤔 I’m looking for help with Front End and Back End.

 ⚡ Fun fact: well...
-I like cooking and eat, wine, chatting... and crochet.
+I like cooking and eat, wine, chatting... and crocheting.
 I love my cat (Zap Paz).